Table of Contents

 The Takeaway

-As a small business owner, there are numerous numbers you need to track.
-One of the most important is your annual business revenue.
+One of the most important metrics for a small business owner to track is annual business revenue.
 This number refers to the total amount of money your company makes during a year from the sale of products and services, plus any other additional income.

-Annual revenue is the starting point from which you can determine your net revenue, which tells you whether your company’s sales are indeed exceeding its costs and the business is making a profit.
+Annual revenue is the starting point from which you can determine your net revenue.
+This tells you whether your company’s sales are indeed exceeding its costs such that the business is making a profit.

 Calculating your annual revenue also allows you to track your company’s growth over time and compare its performance to industry peers.
 You’ll also need to know your annual revenue if you’re looking to bring in an investor or apply for any type of business financing.